 Kathmandu has published a list of Tier 1 suppliers and those factories making our products.

 Tier 1 are our primary suppliers who hold a direct contractual sourcing relationship for the supply of Kathmandu branded products.
 The list includes the name of our suppliers, the name and address of the factories we utilise, the kind of product made there, and the number of employed workers.

 The list of factories accounts for 100% of Kathmandu factories making everything from apparel and footwear to packs and bags, sleeping bags and tents.

 Kathmandu has a robust factory assessment and monitoring program to ensure that those who make our gear are being paid the legally required minimum wage.
 While this is a very positive step in the right direction, we know that the majority of workers in our supply chain earn less than what we would consider a fair living wage relative to their country.
 We therefore want to go further and do more to ensure that those wages are enough to afford a decent standard of living.

 What is a Living Wage?

 Partnership and Collaboration

 To measure our performance on human rights in the supply chain, we’re now using the ground-breaking self-assessment tool, the HIGG Index.
 We’ve assessed our work using the detailed questionnaire in the HIGG’s Social/Labour Management Performance Module.
-This scoring criteria will reinforce the most important areas for us to focus on in the 2017 financial year.
+This scoring criteria reinforces and guides those areas that are most important for us to focus on each year

 If you have suggestions or feedback on improving worker’s rights, please contact our Corporate Social Responsibility team.